agrrh/alertmanager-jira-py/README.md

   - task closed with any but `resolution_wontfix` resolution
   - task newer than `issues_updated_in` time

-  Then adapter will re-open same task instead of creating new one
+  ... then adapter will re-open same task instead of creating new one.

 ## Testing